ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 END_WIDE

 Empathy is a choice we make.
-In 1996, [Theresa Wiseman's work](http://onlinelibrary.wiley.com/doi/10.1046/j.1365-2648.1996.12213.x/full) ([PDF](https://www.researchgate.net/profile/Theresa_Wiseman/publication/227941757_A_concept_analysis_of_empathy/links/00b4951e409deac34f000000.pdf)) explained that there are four components to empathy:
+In 1996, [Theresa Wiseman's work](http://onlinelibrary.wiley.com/doi/10.1046/j.1365-2648.1996.12213.x/full) ([PDF](https://www.researchgate.net/profile/Theresa_Wiseman/publication/227941757_A_concept_analysis_of_empathy/links/00b4951e409deac34f000000.pdf)) categorized four necessary components to empathy:

 - Seeing the world as others see it.
 - Recognizing and understanding another's feelings.
 - Staying non-judgemental.
 - Communicating that you understand.

+TODO: move example google calendar

 These are things we can do, things we can _choose_ to do.

-We can practice, we can set a Google Calendar reminder to reflect on recent meetings with the intent to empathize with our peers.
+- We can practice, we can set a Google Calendar reminder to reflect on recent meetings with the intent to empathize with our peers.

 This is how someone empathizes, which is core to feelings, which matter.
 Feelings are important.
 Now I want to explore what it means to be a member of a team where feelings are prioritized.